Unable to Verify Account Name or Password: 12 Quick Fixes for

 Wrapping it up

-Getting stuck with the “Unable to verify account name or password” error in Mac Mail can feel like running into a brick wall, but now you’re armed with a full arsenal of solutions.
-Whether it's a quick password re-entry or a full Keychain reset, there's a fix for you.
+Getting stuck with the "Unable to verify account name or password" error in Mac Mail can feel like running into a brick wall, but now you're armed with a comprehensive arsenal of solutions.
+Whether it's a quick password re-entry or a full Keychain reset, there's a proven fix for your situation.

 FAQs